xavierleune/aerospike-client-php/doc/aerospike_increment.md

 ```

 **Aerospike::increment()** will increment a *bin* containing a numeric value by the *offset* or
-set this as the initial value if the record/bin does not exist.
+set it as the initial value if the record/bin does not exist.

+If a record with the given key does not exist it will be initialized with one
+bin named *bin* set to the integer value *offset* (the so-called 'upsert').

 ## Parameters